350 4 4

 MANILA AND CITIES: Three wire 120/240V Systems.
 In Manila, Iloilo City and other large Philippine cities, residences are supplied with 240 volt, alternating current, 60 cycle power.
 Power from the utility transformer to the residence arrives through three wires, two 120 VAC load (“hot”) wires and a single neutral.
 Circuits in the residence are generally wired to supply 240 VAC to outlets using the two 120 VAC load wires, much the same as a heavy appliance (dryer, hot water heater etc.) would be supplied in the U.S. All small and large appliances sold in the Philippines are designed to use 240 VAC, 60C.

 However, it is possible to wire in 120 VAC circuits and outlets by using only one of the load wires and a neutral.
-These 120 V outlets are seen in hotels, some condos and other places which expect American or Japanese visitors.
+These 120 V outlets are seen in hotels, some condos and other places which expect American visitors.
 Visitors must keep in mind that the Philippines uses the same style of wall outlets as you see in America, but that the outlet is supplying 240 V, not 120 V. Plugging a 120 V appliance into a 240 V outlet will generally destroy the appliance.

 It seems likely that the American-style 120 / 240 VAC 60 cycle used in Manila may have been the result of the fact that electrical systems in Philippine cities were expanded during the American occupation of the Philippines between 1899 and WWII.
-There may be areas around the big former U.S. military bases which are wired for 120 VAC service.
+There may be areas around the big former U.S. military bases (Clark and Subic) which are wired for 120 VAC service.

-OUTSIDE OF BIG CITIES: Two wire 230V Systems Areas outside of the big cities were electrified later and use a different and more economical system using a two wire service drop to the residence.
+OUTSIDE OF BIG CITIES: Two wire 230V Systems Areas outside of the old established cities were electrified later and use a different and more economical system using a two wire service drop to the residence.
 This consists of one 230 VAC load wire and one neutral wire.
 120 VAC cannot be supplied by this type of system unless the property owner, at his own expense and with the cooperation of the utility company, installs his own transformer at the utility pole, a transformer having a secondary winding which can supply 120 VAC.
 This is not impossible as many utility transformers are recycled from the U.S., but it is expensive and in our view the 230 V systems are better unless the homeowner ships expensive appliances from the U.S. It will be difficult to find parts and service for these imported 120 V appliances.

 Much of the rest of the world runs on 220-240 VAC but 50 cycle rather than 60 cycle found in the Philippines, creating a problem in importing some European appliances for use in the Philippines.